Courses Taught

 Poetry Machines: Computing, Culture & Creativity

-An undergraduate introduction to computing and literary studies is organized around the design, programming, construction, and implementation of a poetry robot.
-Taking inspiration from what is likely the first work of digital literature, Christopher Strachey’s love letter algorithm for the Manchester Mark 1 computer in 1952, students in this course will explore the relationship between literary expression, romantic desire, and computational procedures while gaining first-hand experience in algorithmic design and robotic construction (2023).
+This introduction to computing and literary studies is organized around the design, programming, construction, and implementation of a poetry robot.
+Taking inspiration from what is likely the first work of digital literature, Christopher Strachey’s love letter algorithm for the Manchester Mark 1 computer in 1952, students in this course will explore the relationship between literary expression, romantic desire, and computational procedures, while gaining first-hand experience in algorithmic design and robotic construction.
+In discussion with primary source materials by scholars like Allison Parrish, Annette Zimmermann, and Sasha Chock-Constanza, students write original pseudocode algorithms in Python and design a 3D printed and lasercut poetry robot.
+This course was co-taught with a computer scientist and a poet.

 Motion Design

-An advanced undergraduate, studio-based visual communication design course explores traditional and experimental animation in short film format(s).
+This advanced undergraduate, studio-based visual communication design course explores traditional and experimental animation in short film format(s).
 Beginning students will learn Adobe Premier and After Effects, as well as stop motion and projection techniques.
-A storyboard, moodboards, rough animatic drafts, and final rendered short(s) will be developed for multiple major projects.
+Storyboards, moodboards, rough animatic drafts, and final rendered short(s) will be developed for multiple major projects.
 In this course, students will learn animation pre-planning, motion-based storytelling, title sequence design, character design, typography in motion, visual effects, sound, and rendering techniques.
-At this level, students are expected to deploy creative, meaningful, and impactful design solutions over the fourth dimension of time (2023—2024).
+At this level, students are expected to deploy creative, meaningful, and impactful design solutions through time-based moving images.

 Creativity in the Age of Artificial Intelligence

-This project-based, undergraduate course allows students to explore existential and ethical questions at the intersection of creativity and artificial intelligence.
+This project-based, undergraduate course invites students to explore existential and ethical questions at the intersection of creativity and artificial intelligence.
 Students learn how to integrate text-to-image software, large language models, and other deep-learning software into a creative practice.
-Through studio and design projects, the course explores the far-reaching impact of these advanced technologies on art and design, focusing attention on topics ranging from the possibilities of democratizing artistic practice and exponentially expanding the speed and volume of human creative output, to concerns over copyright infringement, environmental impact, human vs machine creativity, and bias within datasets (2024).
+Through studio and design projects, the course explores the far-reaching impact of these advanced technologies on art and design, focusing attention on topics ranging from the possibilities of democratizing artistic practice and exponentially expanding the speed and volume of human creative output, to concerns over copyright infringement, environmental impact, human versus machine creativity, and bias within datasets.
+Alongside hands-on creative projects, students read and discuss work by scholars such as Joanna Zylinska, Helen Armstrong, Michele Elam, and Ruha Benjamin that address the topic of contemporary versions of artificial intelligence from multiple perspectives.

 Fundamentals of Visual Communication Design

 This foundational undergraduate studio course introduces students to visual communication design as an important medium for visual knowledge production and communication.
-Emphasizing both historical and contemporary cultural literacy, students engage in print, dimensional, and screen-based projects that explore the design process from problem discovery and concept creation to setting and solving visual challenges.
-Students solve design challenges that center on curation, observational rendering, vector abstraction, theories of gestalt, typographic meaning-making, layouts and hierarchies, symbol systems, and the poster as form.
-Readings cover writing by Edward Tufte, Steven Heller, Ellen Lupton, Victor Papanek, Milton Glaser, and Bryony Gomez-Palacio, among others.
-Through hands-on assignments, critiques, and theoretical discussions, students will develop essential skills and an understanding of design's role in shaping meaning and messages across diverse media (2012–2023).
+Emphasizing both historical and contemporary visual literacy, students engage in print, dimensional, and screen-based projects that explore the design process from problem discovery and concept creation to setting and solving visual challenges.
+Students solve design challenges that center on curation, observational rendering, vector abstraction, theories of gestalt, typographic meaning-making, layouts and hierarchies, symbol systems, and the poster as a form.
+Readings cover writing by Edward Tufte, Steven Heller, Rick Poyner, Victor Papanek, Milton Glaser, and Bryony Gomez-Palacio, among others.
+Through hands-on assignments, critiques, and theoretical discussions, students will develop essential skills and an understanding of design's role in shaping meaning and messages across diverse media.

 Typography

-An introductory undergraduate studio course on the art and practice of typography, exploring how type can communicate, shape meaning, and evoke emotion.
+This introductory undergraduate studio course focuses on the art and practice of typography, exploring how type can communicate, shape meanings, and evoke emotions.
 Students will learn the principles of type selection, hierarchy, spacing, and layout, developing an understanding of type anatomy and historical context.
-Through a series of progressively complex, hands-on studio assignments, students will create compositions for print and digital media, mastering techniques for effective communication and aesthetic expression using type (2017–2024).
+Through a series of progressively complex, hands-on studio assignments, students will create compositions for print and digital media, mastering techniques for effective communication and aesthetic expression using type.
+Select readings cover titles by Ellen Lupton, Jan Tschichold, and Robert Bringhurst.

 Branding